Db2-DTE-POC/wxddemo/docs/wxd-techzone.md

 **Note**: Do not attempt to use these URLs until you read the section on Port usage and after you start the server.

 ## TechZone URLs and Ports
-The TechZone reservation does not provide any URLs to the services that you will be accessing in IBM watsonx.data.
+The TechZone reservation does not provide any URLs to the services that you will be accessing in watsonx.data.
 You will need to use the VPN certificate to access the ports that are used in the lab.
 The ports that are used in the lab are listed below.

-   * <code style="color:blue;font-size:medium;">9443** - IBM watsonx.data management console
+   * <code style="color:blue;font-size:medium;">9443** - watsonx.data management console
    * <code style="color:blue;font-size:medium;">8080** - Presto console
    * <code style="color:blue;font-size:medium;">9001** - MinIO console (S3 buckets)
    * <code style="color:blue;font-size:medium;">6443** - Portainer (Docker container management)